suffolklibraries/lgc/content/collections/events/the-wind-in-the-willows.md

         text: ' '
       -
         type: text
-        text: 'to find out how you can get your '
+        text: 'to get your '
       -
         type: text
         marks: